 Photograph by Adrian Walker

-Avery L. Ingvarson is a Manhattan-based playwright, dramaturg, director, art historian, and performer (often also a photographer, producer, or video editor).
+Avery L. Ingvarson is a Manhattan-based playwright, dramaturg, and director (often also a photographer, producer, performer or art historian).

-They believe deeply that theatre is the ultimate collaborative art form, that life is all about making art with their community and loved ones, and that the 1960 Lerner and Loewe musical Camelot can be fixed.
-They’re often drawn to projects that are surreal, gender expansive, and interpersonal.
+They believe deeply that theatre is the ultimate collaborative art form, that life is for making art with and for their community and loved ones, and that the 1960 Lerner and Loewe musical Camelot can be fixed.
+They’re drawn to projects that are surreal, gender expansive, and interpersonal.

 B: We're the same, you know.
 Even if you don't want to admit it.